 - In case of new construction and renovation, possible chemical incompatibilities with APP plastomer-modified bitumen sheets shall be taken into account.

-- In case of renovation, chemical incompatibilities with old waterproofing consisting of flexible PVC sheets, modified tar-based mastics or any other, shall be taken into account, and it may be necessary to remove them completely or to use suitable separating layers (geotextiles, mortar layer, polyethylene film, etc).
+- In case of refurbishment, chemical incompatibilities with old waterproofing systems consisting of PVC membranes, modified tar-based mastics or any other, shall be taken into account, and it may be necessary to remove them completely or to use suitable separating layers.

 - If it is necessary to adhere to metallic or slightly porous elements, a bituminous primer (IMPRIDAN 100) shall be applied to the entire surface to be welded beforehand.

-- In the case of large trees and/or large root tissue, the waterproofing shall be protected (horizontal section and junctions with vertical walls) with a layer of reinforced concrete.
+- In the case of large trees and/or large root tissue, the membrane shall be protected (horizontal section and junctions with vertical walls) with a layer of reinforced concrete.

 - This product may form part of a waterproofing system, so all the documents referred to in the Danosa Solutions Manual must be taken into account, as well as all the regulations and legislation that must be complied with in this respect.

 - Self-protected sheets in coloured mineral or ceramic granules may have different colour shades depending on the different production batches.
 The mineral granule may darken naturally over time.

 - There is no chemical incompatibility between the Danosa range of SBS elastomeric bitumen and APP plastomeric bitumen membranes.

 - The planting of palms, palm trees, cypresses and bamboos is not recommended.